 Through this article, I'm going to be discussing the topic of coaches and mentors.
 This concept is someone who uses their experience to help another person grow and overcome their challenges.
-When I use the terms, I'm referring to mentors as a non-paid volunteer position, and a coach as a paid position, although they perform the same role.
+When I use the terms, I'm referring to mentors as a non-paid volunteer position, and a coach as a paid position (see my coaching offerings here), although they perform the same role.

 Many people are reluctant to have a mentor.
 In the past, I rejected the concept a few times myself.
 I remember repeatedly offering employees who worked for me that I could find them a mentor within Amazon, and I'd be regularly turned down.